Brand Anthropology. REAL branding.

 We call it brand anthropology.

 So, to influence preference and increase market share, you must have a sharper understanding of your target audiences.
 Understanding their usage and attitudes related to your product, service, or category is not enough.

 Unless you talk to other rebranding companies and believe it’s OK to understand an elephant as an animal with a tail at both ends.

 What they believe to be true about their experiences, values, aspirations, and goals.
 Your brand needs to be persuasive and not static.
-To that end, we created persuasive branding.

-As a result, you need to see the beliefs that guide their lives and direct their purchase decisions.
-We developed a model for looking for just that. it is a predictive model of brand anthropology.
+For the science of branding, we developed a model for looking for just that.
+It is a predictive model of brand anthropology.
 You can read about it — behavioral modeling in detail here.

 Traditional brand development has become universal in marketing circles today.
 It requires the acute vision of an anthropologist.

 What is brand anthropology?